Discovery of Single Independent Latent Variable: Related Work

-\paragraph{Domain confusion.} Our proposed approach is based on the ability to learn an encoding in which different conditions (i.e., states of the observed factor) are indistinguishable.
-Such principle has been in wide use in the machine learning community for domain adaptation tasks~\citep{ganin2016domain}.
-A popular means to achieve this approximate invariance is via discriminator networks, for example, in~\citep{lample2017fader, mor2018universal, shaham2018batch, nachmani2019unsupervised}, where the high-level mechanism is similar to the one proposed in this work, although specifics may differ.
+{\bf{Domain confusion.}} Our proposed approach is based on the ability to learn an encoding in which different conditions (i.e., states of the observed factor) are indistinguishable.
+Such a principle has been in wide use in the machine learning community for domain adaptation tasks~\citep{ganin2016domain}.
+A popular means to achieve this approximate invariance is via discriminator networks, for example, in~\citep{lample2017fader, mor2018universal, shaham2018batch, nachmani2019unsupervised}, where the high-level mechanism is similar to the one proposed in this work, although the specifics are different.

+We remark that while the algorithm we propose here has been presented before, e.g., in the context of singing voice conversion \cite{nachmani2019unsupervised}, to the best of our knowledge, it was not discussed in the context of latent independent component recovery, and no identifiability results were shown.